jkoomjian/Random-Experiments/Legos/README.txt

 +* extend x towards legos, until legos are on xplane +* for now leave everything on x plane
-* try the degree idea - match the axis to the angle which most closely matches an axis on the space
++* try the degree idea - match the axis to the angle which most closely matches an axis on the space

+* top two axis's
+* move legos to axis

+* fix the x,y so they work after translateZ is applied
+* drag end

+* stacking

+---
+* clean up sass
-* figure out coordinates
+* organize
-* figure out dropping
+* testing